charelcoding/starter-hugo-academic_new/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a medical student from Luxembourg studying in Düsseldorf, Germany.
 I am currently in 5th year of my studies, shortly before entering the practical year(PJ) in May 2022.
-I took a semester off in summer 2021 to do research and write my doctoral thesis.
-I chose for topic neurology, because the brain is simply fascinating.
-In parallel, I started to teach myself coding in Python.
-I used this knowledge to implement a new machine learning algorithm to analyse histological images, made on confocal microscopy.
-I managed to quantify microglial cells in retina tissue of the so-called ERE mice, an experimental model for multiple sclerosis.
-I am planning to publish my results by the end of November.

 # Interests to show in About widget
 interests: